-I recommend you book in advance by calling straight to the hotel (which can be a bit of a language challenge) or reserving a room on the internet through agoda, they have over 1,000 hotels in Myanmar which can be booked online.
+I recommend you book in advance by contacting the hotel directly or reserving a room on the internet through agoda, they have over 2,000 hotels in Myanmar which can be booked online.
 I recommend you to download a pdf where I have put together my favourite hotels for the most popular cities: Hotels I Recommend in Myanmar.

 – Myanmar Visa

-You must have a passport that is valid for at least six months from your date of entry into Myanmar and you will usually need two passport photos and a photocopy of your passport when applying for a visa.
+You must have a passport that is valid for at least six months from your date of entry into Myanmar.

 A Business Visa allows a stay of 70 days, extendible up to 12 months on a case-by-case basis.

 From September 1st 2014 you can apply online for your eVisa at the Myanmar Ministry of Immigration and Population.

 Burmese is the official language although there are over 100 dialects.